Ends on 9/30/2015

 Residents will be awarded paid travel to and from New Orleans, an initial two week stay in Press Street's residency space, a $1000 Honorarium, and introductions to local stakeholders in their areas of interest.
 Spillways focuses on process over production, so in these initial immersive two weeks, residents are encouraged to come with an open mind and let their ideas adapt to what they've learn.
 Each resident's experience will be built to spark projects that react in unique and interesting ways to the cultural fabric of the city.

-Once Residents finish their initial visit they will have up to three months to develop a proposal for a larger project within the city.
-Press Street encourages ambitious project proposals that aim for thoughtful public impact or engagement, which must include a significant educational outreach component.
+Once returning home, residents will have up to three months to develop a proposal for a project within the city.
+Press Street encourages ambitious project proposals that aim for thoughtful public impact or engagement, which must include a significant outreach component.
 This could range from visits to local schools, free community workshops, public lectures, or other programs that help the public to better understand your creative process.

 Once a proposal is received, the Press Street team works immediately assessing feasibility and tailoring its approach based on the needs of the project, including funding and materials required.
-Not every project proposal will be accepted, though if it is then your project will start with a minimum budget of $15,000, and will have the full support of Press Street staff to assist at every step to help bring it to life.
-Despite ultimately being the Resident’s project, the process is inherently collaborative and with a decade of experience working in the region, Press Street utilizes its vast local network to assist with many aspects of a project.
+Not every project proposal will be accepted, though if it is then your project will have a budget of at least $15,000, much of which will focus on production costs spent in and around New Orleans.
+You will have the full support and assistance of the Press Street staff and the organization's decade of experience working in the region to assist at every step to help bring your idea to life.
+Despite ultimately being the Resident’s project, we envision this process being inherently collaborative and the most successful projects will incorporate New Orleans' based individuals into their development.Important Dates

 Sept 30 2015 : Deadline for applications